Contrastive Self-supervised Learning in Recommender Systems: A Survey: Pretext Task

 \textbf{Cross-domain Recommendation.} \textbf{C$^2$DSR}~\cite{C2DSR} obtains cross-domain sequences through merging single-domain sequences in chronological order.
 Then, it generates two augmented cross-domain sequences based on item substituting.
 Based on the self-attention mechanism, it generates item representations in the sequences.
 The representations of cross-domain sequences are obtained by aggregating the representations of items in each domain.
 Similarly, the representations of single-domain sequences are obtained.
 It maximizes the MI between the single-domain sequences and the original cross-domain sequences and minimizes the MI between the single-domain sequences and the augmented cross-domain sequences.

 \textbf{Sequential Recommendation.} \textbf{SSI}~\cite{SSI} leverages contrastive learning to capture global consistency in sequential recommendation.
 Specifically, it samples a subsequence from the interaction sequence and masks the corresponding items in that sequence.
 It then maximizes the MI between the representation of the subsequence and that of the entire sequence.
-Negative samples are subsequences sampled from other sequences.
+Negative samples are subsequences sampled from other sequences. \textbf{SESRec}~\cite{SESRec} contrasts the recommendation sequence with the search sequence.
+It divides each sequence into a positive subsequence and a negative subsequence.
+Moreover, subsequences are generated based on similarity scores, which are obtained through the co-attention technique~\cite{Co-Attention}.
+The higher-scoring elements of the sequence are assigned to the positive subsequence while the lower-scoring elements are assigned to the negative subsequence.
+Anchor is generated from the original sequence.
+It makes anchors similar to positive sequences and different from negative sequences through the triplet loss.

 Moreover, based on the belonging relationships in interaction sequences, \textbf{S$^3$-Rec}~\cite{zhouS3RecSelfSupervisedLearning2020} and \textbf{TCPSRec}~\cite{TCPSRec} conduct multiple contrastive tasks.
 Specifically, S$^3$-Rec devises four objectives, including sequence-item, sequence-attribute, item-attribute, and sequence-subsequence mutual information maximization.
 TCPSRec performs item-sequence and item-subsequence contrasting as well as subsequence-subsequence contrasting at both coarse- and fine-grained periodicity levels.
 In TCPSRec, the subsequences are generated by dividing the interaction sequence when the time interval is greater than a threshold.